simpleTechs/CollapsableTable/readme.md

 	* override 'model' and return a pointer to an array of objects, which conform to RRNCollapsableSectionItem Protocol.
 	* override 'sectionHeaderNibName' and return the filename of the nib you created in step 2.

-See the 'Example' project for a demonstration.
+Try the Demo by running the 'Example' scheme in the 'OpenMe' workspace.

+## Upcoming
+* Carthage support

 ## License
 RRNCollapsableSectionTableViewController is released under the MIT license.
 See 'Licence.md' for details.